Make A Change For The Better

 Unless you’re in a unique situation, you may want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.
 Conventional water heaters come with a large tank that stores heated water, which requires ample space.
 Gas models also need additional space for air to circulate in the burner unit.
 These models are fairly reliable until they inevitably run out of water.
 Plus, the operating costs of one are much higher than a tankless one.

 If you do not have the space to install a traditional model with the correct size storage tank, your best bet is a tankless water heater.
 This appliance requires less space because it does not store water.
 Tankless heaters warm water only when a hot water faucet is open.
 Although more expensive than standard water heaters, tankless units are more energy efficient as they do not continually heat and reheat water in a storage tank.

 Choose An Available Power Sources

-Whether you select a water heater with a storage tank or a tankless unit, you will have to decide what energy source it will use to heat the water.
+Whether you select a water heater with a storage tank or a tankless unit, you must decide what energy source it will use to heat the water.
 Both water heaters can run on electricity, propane, or natural gas.
 Still, some may be able to run on more, ahem, exotic energy sources.

-Solar water heaters, for example, circulate water through pipes that are warmed by the sun before returning it into your home.
+Solar water heaters, for example, circulate water through pipes warmed by the sun before returning it to your home.
 On the other hand, certain heat pump models can use the constant heat of geothermal energy to heat your water!

 Unfortunately, these more eco-friendly(and much cooler) power sources are only available to a select few people.
-The rest of us have can only pick from what is available to us as public utilities.
+The rest of us can only pick from what is available as public utilities.